gazebosim/gz-launch/tutorials/tutorial.md

-\page basics Ignition launch tutorial
+\page basics Gazebo launch tutorial

 Gazebo Launch is used to run and manage plugins and programs.
 A configuration script can be used to specify which programs and plugins to execute.
 Alternatively, individual programs and plugins can be run from the command line.